 In the long run, if you train and keep your muscles smooth via massage, they will get more resistant to all kinds of mechanic stress.

-About half of the muscle is covered by the big brother of this muscle, the gluteus maximus.
-Thus you cannot palpate the whole muscle.
+About half of the muscle is covered by the gluteus maximus.
+Thus, you cannot palpate the whole muscle.

-Still, there is one part that you can feel quite good.
+Still, there is one part that you can feel.

 The best way to massage it, is with a massage ball.